Jatin-007/React_YT/README.md

 # React Youtube
-Creating a React application using Youtube API to display play a searched video along with suggestions on the side...
+Developed a basic React application using Youtube API.

-### Preety much similar to youtube itself
+Currently displays only 5 videos of a particular title.
+Selected my fav 'Gary Vaynerchuk' as a default video title to display videos of him Focused more on getting familiar with React rather than UI.
+SearchBar autoupdates the videos result without any press of a button.
+Planning to add Firebase authentication service in the later time

+This application is hosted on Firebase and the link can be found in the description above.